Man City win third successive Premier League title

 It is only the fourth time that a team has been as many as eight points clear after at least 28 Premier League games and failed to win the title.

 Only one team has ever had 69 points with 10 games remaining - as Arsenal did - and failed to win the title.
-That was in 2018-19, when Liverpool finished on 97 points, one behind City.
+That was Liverpool in 2018-19, when they finished on 97 points, one behind City.

 But City have won 11 league games in a row - and dropped just two points from a possible 42 - to overhaul Arsenal and clinch the title with three games remaining.

-- Reaction to Saturday's Premier League action
+- Reaction to Manchester City's Premier League win and Saturday's other action

 - Latest Manchester City news, analysis and fan views